This post contains affiliate links.

 And the question of why people still think that cooking with a non-stick coating on your cookware is dangerous.

-P.S while we are on the subject of toxic cooking, please check out my article on the dangers of cooking with aluminum foil.
+Please check out my article: the dangers of cooking with aluminum foil.